manuGil/online-core/docs/source/data-quality.rst

       The porto_buildings  layer rasterised using burn-in values.

-Digitising operations leading to errors
+Digitising Operations Leading to Errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A common cause of errors has its origin in data acquisition through digitisation.
 When digitising features from a base map the resulting accuracy is related to the scale that is being used at the moment of digitising, this is related to the concept of |ltb| `Perkal band`_.
 The basic principle is that the smaller the scale, the less accurate the digitalisation will be.